Strictest action needed to build confidence among people: Kerala Governor on Manipur incident | Education

 He made the remarks when he was asked about the Manipur incidents after the launch of former Rajya Sabha MP Balbir Punj's book ''Narrative Ka Mayajaal'' here.

-In an apparent reference to the May 4 incident, a video of which went viral, Khan said, ''Not just in Manipur, anywhere, if the law is broken, especially if some accidents happen with women, it can be nothing but shameful.'' ''But the real test is... accidents happen, but the real test is what action is taken against the criminals,'' he said.
+In an apparent reference to the May 4 incident, a video of which went viral, Khan said, ''Not just in Manipur, anywhere, if the law is broken, especially if some incidents happen with women, it can be nothing but shameful.'' ''But the real test is... incidents happen, but the real test is what action is taken against the criminals,'' he said.

 ''Whether the strictest action is being taken against the criminals or not, that is the main thing...
 So that there is confidence among people.
 That happens when you let your agencies work, and I think that is happening,'' he said.
 More than 160 people have lost their lives and several have been injured since ethnic violence broke out in Manipur on May 3, when a 'Tribal Solidarity March' was organised in the hill districts to protest against the Meitei community's demand for Scheduled Tribe status.